carsonfarmer/libp2p-bundle/README.md

 }
 ```

-With reasonable defaults for all named options.
-Usually, you'll only need to follow the usage pattern outlined above.
-Another common usage pattern is to specify a peerId directly.
+The config has defaults for all named options.
+Usually, you'll only need to
+follow the usage pattern outlined above.
+Another common usage pattern is to
+specify a peerId directly.

 ```javascript
 import PeerId from "peer-id";